mkdocs-publisher/mkdocs-publisher/docs/docs/02_setup/01_installation.md

 All plugins are part of this package and cannot be installed separately, but not all of them have to be enabled (more about this you can find in the [Setup section](01_installation.md)).

-Publisher for MkDocs is a Python package that can be installed using `pip` (ideally inside a virtual environment) or any other package manager like `poetry` that handles virtual management out off the box.
+Publisher for MkDocs is a Python package that can be installed using `pip` (ideally inside a virtual environment) or any other package manager like `poetry` that handles virtual management out of the box.

 ===+ "pip"

-    ```
+    ```bash
     pip install mkdocs-publisher
     ```

 === "poetry"

-    ```
+    ```bash
     poetry add mkdocs-publisher
     ```